JAEYOONSUNG/GenomeDrawer/README.md

 3. Restart R or RStudio.

  •	On macOS/Linux:
--If Xcode is not installed, you may encounter compiler issues during package installation.
+- If Xcode is not installed, you may encounter compiler issues during package installation.
 To resolve this, install Xcode from the App Store.
 Add this line to your .bash_profile or .bashrc (depending on the shell):
 ```bash
 # Navigate to your Java installation directory to check available Java versions